eesoymilk/eecs3020-computer-networks/socket/README.txt

 The project's directory structure and file descriptions are as follows:

-- `common.h`: A shared header file containing utilities and constants used across the application.
+- `common.h` and `common.cpp`: Shared header and source files containing utilities and functions used across the application.

 - `server.cpp`: The implementation of the server-side operations of the TCP communication application.